NikkaLuna/kafka-delta-streaming-pipeline/README.md

 - CloudFront with HTTPS (SSL certificate)
 - Route 53 for domain and DNS routing

-For more detailed information about the project, please visit the [project website](https://kafka-delta-pipeline.andreahayes-dev.com/).
+For more detailed information, please visit the [project website](https://kafka-delta-pipeline.andreahayes-dev.com/).

-For a video walkthrough, please visit the [video walkthrough](https://kafka-delta-pipeline.andreahayes-dev.com/video.html).
+For a video demonstration, please visit the [video walkthrough](https://kafka-delta-pipeline.andreahayes-dev.com/video.html).

 ## End-to-End Flow